Ornatenton Formation: Time frame and subdivision

 The Ornatenton Formation is divided into three subformations: the Macrocephalae Subformation, the Ornatenton Subformation, and the Glaukonitsandmergel Subformation.
 Some of the sediments of the Ornatenton Formation are dated to the upper Bathonian, but most were deposited during the Callovian.
 The formation locally reaches into the lower Oxfordian.

-Paleofauna
+Fossil content

 The remains of dinosaurs and marine reptiles are known from the Ornatenton Formation alongside a rich invertebrate fauna including the oyster Gryphaea dilatata along with the ammonites Clydoniceras discus, Bullatimorphies bullatus, Macrocephalites gracilis, Reineckeia anceps, Erymnoceras coronatum, Peltoceras athleta, Quenstedtoceras lamberti, Quenstedtoceras mariae, and Cardioceras cordatum.